 Below is a brief overview of the steps in the Quality Review Process:

 - The concession-holder selects a Registered Practitioner Organisation to lead the HCS assessment, and together they select the team.
-The team leader must be a registered practitioner from a Registered Practitioner Organisation, and at least one other team member must also be a registered practitioner.
+The team leader must be a registered practitioner from a Registered Practitioner Organisation (see below), and at least one other team member must also be a registered practitioner.
 The team must have expertise in image analysis, forest inventory, conservation, and social issues/community engagement.

 - The concession-holder contacts QA@highcarbonstock.org to lodge basic information about the HCS assessment with the Secretariat for publication on the Secretariat website.

 - The concession-holder fills out the Summary Report template and submits the assessment to the HCS Approach Secretariat to organise a Peer Review.
 The concession-holder pays the Secretariat the quality review fee, but does not hire the reviewers directly.